Thank you, Lane voters! See the latest report (July 1, 2026) on Bond Updates.

 Public Safety Relocation

 - This project is a critical path item for Building 12 demolition.
-Building 15 was identified in the
+Building 15 was identified in the 2020 Master Plan as a new location for Public Safety offices.
+Construction has started with interior demolition.

 Elevated Platform Remediation

 - Sections of the raised platform west of Building 15 are to be removed to address deferred maintenance and structural deficiencies.
 Sitework on the lower level will improve access for emergency response and service vehicles.
+Construction has started with mass excavation on the east side of the building with the goal of completion before the start of fall term 2026.

 Building Access and Parking